 So, what’s there in Kosovo that you should not miss?
 Check out this mini Kosovo travel guide.

-Solo travel in Kosovo – Day 1: Pristina – the lively and young capital of Kosovo
+Solo travel in Kosovo – Day 1: Pristina – not so tourist attractions in the lively and young capital of Kosovo

 What happened on day 1 in Kosovo completely exceeded my expectations.
+Tourist attractions you will find in Pristina are not very typical.
+It’s not bout sightseeing.
+It’s all about people.
 I found myself in a vibrant, outgoing, quirky, coffee-loving, relatively clean city full of atmospheric cafes, dusty street book stands, war hero monuments dressed in Albanian flags, angular, domineering, gloomy buildings (which I loved), and, finally, open and friendly people.
 I wanted to take this day slow, see a bit of the city, try the famous macchiato and eat Elbasan.

-Solo travel in Kosovo – Day 2: Prizren – the postcard-beauty of Kosovo
+Solo travel in Kosovo – Day 2: All the things to see in Prizren – the postcard-beauty of Kosovo

 If you’re into hiking, there are also plenty of opportunities and I’ll give you some tips and directions in a blog post dedicated only to Prizren.
 Prizren is also home to one of the most important film festivals in Europe: DokuFest – a festival dedicated to documentary and short films that has worked for its fame for the past years and grown to an event that can’t be missed by artists from all around Europe.
 I also have to add that the day I spent in Prizren was special due to the fact that I was accompanied by an old friend, Gocha, whom I met almost two years ago while hiking in Albania.